11 Crucial Things to Know Before Moving to Australia

 Outside of these places, I bet a lot of people would struggle to name many more places to visit in Australia!

 Once I actually started to research places to visit in Australia, I became more and more surprised.
-There was a wealth of great places to visit in the country.
+There were a wealth of great places to visit in the country.
 A lot of these make up my list of reasons to visit Australia and for good reason!

 Places like Coober Pedy and even the state of South Australia are not as well-known as they should be.
 They are just the tip of the iceberg, as there are many off the beaten track places to see in Australia.

-There’s many reasons to go travelling, but I think that seeing the lesser-known places in a country is one of the best.
+There are many reasons to go travelling, but I think that seeing the lesser-known places in a country is one of the best.
 It allows you to see a different side to the country, which reveals its true heart.
 If you’re considering travelling to Australia, do yourself a favour and get outside of the big cities!
 You won’t regret it!

 A road trip is a must!